-Adi was personally invited to play the Schumann Piano Quintet with Violinist Maxim Vengerov in ICM Chamber Music Center, as well as Violinist Christian Tetzlaff's workshop at the Swiss International Music Academy, where he was selected by Maestro Tetzlaff himself to perform alongside him in the workshop's final concert.
-He is currently finishing his violin performance degree in the class of Dr. Guy Figer.
-As well as studying Baroque Violin with Prof. Kati Debretzeni and orchestral conducting with Maestro Dan Ettinger.
+Adi Ivgi is a violinist, baroque violinist, arranger, conductor and composer, he has been personally invited to play the Schumann Piano Quintet with Violinist Maxim Vengerov in ICM Chamber Music Center, as well as Violinist Christian Tetzlaff at the Swiss International Music Academy, where he was selected by Maestro Tetzlaff himself to perform alongside him, and with The Austrian based Simply Quartet.
+Adi is the first prize winner of TARF International Early Music Competition 2025.

-Adi’s praise has been recorded in writing by international baroque virtuoso Ms. Kati Debretzeni, one of the finest period specialist violinist in the world, praising Adi as:
+Adi’s praise has been recorded in writing by international baroque virtuoso Prof. Kati Debretzeni, one of the finest period specialist violinist in the world, as well as a dear mentor, praising Adi as:

 “an excellent violinist who has very Good command of his instrument, but beyond that - possesses an uncommon affinity with style, Harmony, counterpoint and general musicianship, Which in many years of teaching I have never seen in someone so young.”

-Adi has won the first prize in the BMSM Chamber Music Competition 2024 playing the Ravel Trio.
-He has also been chosen to lead in the Buchmann Mehta Symphony Orchestra under the Baton of Maestri Zubin Mehta and Lahav Shani in Goethe University's 110 Anniversary in Frankfurt, Germany tour, and at the 2025 IPO BMSM Gala.
-Adi is a member of the University’s Quartet in residence, the Gertler String Quartet.
+Adi has won the first prize in the BMSM Chamber Music Competition 2024 playing the Ravel Trio, he is a member of BMSM Quartet in residence, the Gertler String Quartet.
+He has played in Carnegie Hall as part of the Galilee Chamber Orchestra and has served as Concertmaster and section leader in the Buchmann Mehta Symphony Orchestra under the Baton of Maestri Zubin Mehta and Lahav Shani in Goethe University's 110 Anniversary in Frankfurt, Germany tour, the 2025 IPO BMSM Gala and numerous other orchestral projects.
 Adi is also an avid interpreter of historically informed music and has been studying baroque with Maestra Kati Debrezeni, he is the first Israeli to play chamber music on A Graf Fortepiano in Israel.

 Born in Be'er Sheva, Israel 2002.
 Adi began studying violin and composition at the age of 5 at the Conservatory of Music in Be'er Sheva with the support of the Edna & Albert Sarney scholarship award.
-After graduating from the Israeli Conservatory of Music in Tel Aviv and starting his studies with Prof. Hagai Shaham at the Buchmann - Mehta School of Music at Tel Aviv University, he now finishes his degree in the class of Dr. Guy Figer.
+After graduating from the Israeli Conservatory of Music in Tel Aviv and starting his studies with Prof. Hagai Shaham at the Buchmann - Mehta School of Music at Tel Aviv University, he's currently finishing his violin performance degree in the class of Dr. Guy Figer.
+As well as studying Baroque Violin with Prof. Kati Debretzeni.

 Adi has played practicums in the Israel Philharmonic Orchestra, he has graduated all the major excellence programs of the Jerusalem Music Center. including the Young Israel Philharmonic Orchestra, the David Goldman Program for Outstanding Young Musicians, and the Huberman Soloist Project.
 He has led the Buchmann-Mehta Symphony Orchestra as concertmaster under the baton of conductor Ilan Volkov.
 Adi has performed as a soloist with a number of Israel's most prominent orchestras, such as the Israel Camerata, the Israel Sinfonietta in Be'er Sheva and the Tel Aviv Soloists.
 He also has extensive experience in orchestral playing in various orchestras such as the Israel Philharmonic and the Jerusalem Baroque Orchestra.